rust-lang/rust/text/1522-conservative-impl-trait.md

 repeat here.

-But basically, without this feature certain things remain hard or impossible to do in Rust, like returning a efficiently usable type parametricised by types private to a function body, for example an iterator adapter containing a closure.
+But basically, without this feature certain things remain hard or impossible to do in Rust, like returning a efficiently usable type parameterized by types private to a function body, for example an iterator adapter containing a closure.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-> What parts of the design are still TBD?
+> What parts of the design are still to be determined?

 The precise implementation details for OIBIT transparency are a bit unclear: in general, it means that type checking may need to proceed in a particular order,